cosimameyer/cosimameyer.com/content/post/2024-09-11-exploratory-data-analysis-in-python/index.md

 [![small_image](/images/single-blog/ydata_penguins.gif)](/images/single-blog/ydata_penguins.gif)
 {{< detail-tag "Alternative text" >}}Jupyter output showing an interactive YData Profiling dashboard.{{< /detail-tag >}}

-This report also provides variable-level insights, including descriptive statistics, but also shows a bivariate scatter plot of different variables, alerts (if there are too many misses), and information about the configurations that generated the report.
+This report also provides variable-level insights, including descriptive statistics, but also shows a bivariate scatter plot of different variables, alerts (if there are too many missings), and information about the configurations that generated the report.

 -----